declankeyesbevan/bananas-as-a-service/README.md

     git clone https://github.com/declankeyesbevan/bananas-as-a-service.git

 ## Usage
-Bananas-as-a-Service in its current incarnation (v0.3) is a multi-threaded, object-oriented version of the simple script from v0.1 where you pass a YAML file of phrases and get back a bunch of sort of English sentences thrown to the logger.
+Bananas-as-a-Service in its current incarnation (v0.4) is a multi-threaded, object-oriented, cloud storage backed, version of the simple script from v0.1 where you pass a YAML file of phrases and get back a bunch of sort of English sentences thrown to the logger.
 See [`bananas_as_a_service/banana.py`](bananas_as_a_service/banana.py) for details but essentially you put some phrases in a [file](tests/phrases.yml) and then pass it to the script via the runner e.g.: